 Digital transformations often begin with the customer.
 Understanding your customers and improving your service levels are a great way to start and then move on to digitizing the entire customer experience.
 A stage-by-stage approach can be adopted to ensure that this digital framework is slowly enforced, with important areas given higher priorities.
 Since customers are clearly the most important stakeholders of any organization, it is essential to know them to serve them better.
 Customer Relationship Management software can help understand purchase patterns and give you deeper insights into customer trends.

 Improving business processes and operational agility is also an important element of a digital transformation framework.
-Digital solutions such as social, mobile, analytics and cloud – SMAC Stack, can help in-bound logistics run more smoothly by tracking product movements; the cloud can be used to create uniform business processing platforms, and mobile platforms can enable employees to perform their work anytime on any device.
+Digital solutions such as social, mobile, analytics and cloud – SMAC Stack, can help in-bound logistics run more smoothly by tracking product movements; cloud computing can be used to create uniform business processing platforms, and mobile platforms can enable employees to perform their work anytime on any device.
 Standardized platforms allow for easier global processes, which can lead to substantial cost reductions.
 Automation, standardization, and sourcing processes can make an organization more agile, and responsive to changes in demand to increase and sustain profitability.

 CEOs increasingly want their CIOs to help generate revenue for the organization.
 Companies that were considered top performers had digital leaders whose top priority was to develop innovative new products.
 Most startups don’t work with pre-existing software packages, instead, they think out of the box and create solutions where there aren’t any, solving existing problems or problems on the horizon.
 IT plays an important role in driving a digital transformation strategy, but it isn’t a tech issue alone but also a people issue.
 Culture and leadership can play pivotal roles when ushering in an age of digital transformation now more than ever.